OOSupport

 OOSupport::init_attributes

-declaration and initialize them with specified default
+In a constructor, bring to life member variables according to the `common attributes` declaration and initialize them with specified default values.

-is specified, then empty strings and variables of
+If `-skip_undefined` is specified, then empty strings and variables of other types that are initialized to `null` will not be included in JSON output.

 itcl